 Callahan's Crosstime Saloon is another forgotten classic from the geniuses at Legend Entertainment.
 It was released in 1997 solely to US gamers and is based on the long-running series of novels by Spider Robinson.
 It's one of the few games where I felt a genuine connection with the characters and unique in that all of the NPCs in the bar are your closest and warmest friends.

 The game begins with a cosmic dilemma.
-Budget cuts have deemed that the universe is no longer viable to some god-like beings and has been scheduled for destruction, unless good reason can be found for it's saviour.
+Budget cuts have deemed that the universe is no longer viable to some god-like beings and has been scheduled for destruction unless good reason can be found for its saviour.
 Enter Jake Stonebender, a country music singer who long ago stumbled upon the titular bar in one of his darkest moments only to find warmth and friendship.
-He also found aliens, vampires and time travelers but more on that later.
+He also found aliens, vampires and time travellers but more on that later.

 Tonight, he is in need of a drink, but his tab is overspent.
-Luckily the kindly landlord has orgainised a pub quiz of sorts where the winner will have free drinks for the night.
-This first puzzle, which is not indicative for the entire game, may put a lot of first time players off.
+Luckily the kindly landlord has organised a pub quiz of sorts where the winner will have free drinks for the night.
+This first puzzle, which is not indicative for the entire game, may put a lot of first-time players off.
 I know it did me when I first attempted it around 10 years ago.
-It's a word association puzzle where a seemingly random nonsense phrase will actually mean a well known music group (or at least well known in the 90s).
+It's a word association puzzle where a seemingly random nonsense phrase will actually mean a well-known music group (or at least well known in the 90s).
 I eventually gave up and used a walkthrough for these segments, despite the clues from the other patrons, and was all the happier for it.

 Once you've completed each chapter, you'll return to the Callahan's where you'll be greeted with cheers and applause from your friends.
 It's a welcome reward for your efforts and one rarely found in other adventure games.
 Only after my playthrough did I realise that in most other adventure games, not only are you alone in both your journey and your motives, but all other characters treat you with a certain level of disdain.